-[McC94] try to find such counterexamples (which are simply interpretations under which \mathcal{T}c evaluates to false) by systematically checking all possible interpretations.
+Generally, we may reject a component c if we find a "counterexample" for its associated proof task $\mathcal{T}c$ because it then cannot be valid.
+Model generators for FOL like Finder [31] or MACE [21] try to find such counterexamples (which are simply interpretations under which $\mathcal{T}c$ evaluates to false) by systematically checking all possible interpretations.
 This obviously terminates only if all involved domains are finite, as for example in finite group theory or hardware verification problems.
-On the other hand, their highly efficient implementation (usually using BDD-based Davis-Putnam decision procedures) would make model generators ideal candidates for fast rejection filters,
+On the other hand, the highly efficient implementation of most model generators (usually using BDD-based Davis-Putnam decision procedures) would make them ideal candidates for fast rejection filters.